-Hello, friends!!
-Today is reveal day for the Spring 2022 One Room Challenge, and I’m so excited to share our primary bathroom makeover on a budget with you!!
+Welcome to my Spring 2022 One Room Challenge reveal!
+I’m so excited to share our primary bathroom makeover on a budget with you!!

 Thank you to Linda Weinstein for creating this exciting event 10 years ago, and it’s been so fun to participate as a guest in the 10th Anniversary challenge this spring!
 For those of you who are new to the One Room Challenge, it’s an 8 week event that challenges participants to complete a makeover of one room during the 8-week time frame.
 You can follow along with all of the guest participants here, and of course see all of the amazing reveals this week!

 (This post contains affiliate links, so I may earn a small commission when you make a purchase through links on my site at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.)

 This is my original inspiration board for our bathroom updates.
 I chose to complete a budget-friendly makeover of our primary bathroom.
 We made a few adjustments along the way, but I’m so pleased with the end result!
 Here are some before shots of the room with it’s lovely yellow wall color and orangey brown cabinets.

 We’ve lived in our home for 14 years, and we painted this bathroom yellow shortly after we moved in.
 It was in need of a new look.

 My goal for this makeover was to refresh this space without doing a major renovation.
 Paint did the heavy lifting in this makeover with updated wall color, cabinet color, and a fun wall stenciled pattern on all the walls.

 And now, our primary bathroom looks like this!!

 You can visit my previous weekly updates below: